MBerkayHamurcu/VSCTeX/README.md

 The Dev Container provides some custom macros that you can use in your LaTeX files.
 Here are some of them:

 - `\Chapter`: This macro is a replacement for `\chapter`.
-It behaves like `\chapter` with the addition of adding the correct entry to your headings.
+It behaves like `\chapter` with the addition of adding the correct entry to your headings and creating a label that can be referenced later via \ref{short chapter title if defined, else chapter title}.
 - `\Equation`: This macro is a shortcut for creating an equation with a caption and a label for reference
 - `\todo`: This macro is a way to add a todo note to your document.
 The note will appear in the margin of your document and in the optional To-Do list on the first page.
 In the examplery content of the template you can see some To-Do notes macros beyond the ones defined in the `todonotes` package by default like \unsure, \change or \info.
 - `Itemize`: This environment is a variation of the `itemize` environment.
 It sets the item separation and the indentation to zero, making the list more compact.
 - In general, try to adhere to the examples in the template for accessing its features (acronyms, tables, images, etc.)

-Note that these macros do not have alternative asterisk implementation.
+Note that only the `\Chapter` macro has a starred implementation.